plone/plone.restapi/docs/source/content.rst

 The request body contains the minimal necessary information needed to create a document (the type and the title).
 You could set other properties, like "description" here as well.

+A special property during content creation is "UID", as it requires the user to have the *Manage Portal* permission to set it.
+Without the permission, the request will fail as Unauthorized.

 Successful Response (201 Created)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^